Intrinsic Spin: A Story of Vertigo by Anna Leahy

 Because the ears care where the head is going, the human body senses a change in velocity even when the eyes lie.

 Vertigo can make one think air has stopped moving.
 Sometimes, the circle of vignette closes in or tilting begins.
 Often, I walk as if through a wake I’ve created by moving.

 Here’s another secret: the days are getting longer.
 This fact seems to be about time, but it is about movement, about a seemingly imperceptible change in the speed of Earth’s rotation.

 I can use a specific series of timed head repositionings to tell my inner ear, Let me show you how you are wrong.

 To spin yarn is to spin in the transitive, as fingers transfer movement to something other than fingers.
 The fingers remain as they are, and the shorn coat of an animal becomes something else.

 Twist is what’s done to make yarn; twist is also the yarn itself.

 Vertigo is the intransitive form of spin.
 There’s nothing to give spin to.

-In her poem “A Good Story,” Ada Limón wrote, “Today, my head is packed with cockroaches, / dizziness and everywhere it hurts.”
+In her poem “,” Ada Limón wrote, “Today, my head is packed with cockroaches, / dizziness and everywhere it hurts.”
 Five years before I read this poem, Ada Limón came here to read her poems aloud where I teach.
 She told me then that she had bouts of vertigo.
 It would take me another year to understand, but she had given me permission.

 Yarn can be wound onto a spindle for the future.
 A yarn is also a story.